Guide to the Charles Roy Hauser Papers, 1924-1969

 - Photograph Collection, 1861-2006.
 (University Archives, Duke University.)

-[Identification of item], Charles Roy Hauser Papers, University Archives, Duke University.
+[Identification of item], Charles Roy Hauser Papers, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The Charles Roy Hauser Papers were received by the University Archives as a gift in 1970.